rudolfps/zerda-java-basics-practice/README.md

 ```

 What's wrong with the following output?
 What would be the actual output?
 [2p] Modify what you need to correct this!
 [2p]
+getNumber is not a static variable, so in this case the Blackberry can not use it, unless it is changed to static.
+The actual output would be, after changing getNumber to static:
+Apple is created
+Blackberry is created
+4
+In order to not print the Applle is created part we need to delete the Apple classes constructor with the SOUT.

 ```
 Blackberry is created
 4